-For more information on the System Management Console, user accounts, and roles, see Administering HCP.
+For more information about the System Management Console, user accounts, and roles, see the Administering HCP help.

 Note: When administering a tenant, you use a different web application, called the Tenant Management Console.
-For information on this Console, see Managing a Tenants and Its Namespaces or Managing the Default Tenant and Namespace.
+For information about this Console, see Managing a Tenants and Its Namespaces or Managing the Default Tenant and Namespace.